 Freelancer.com: The Virus in Your Life

-I am sure most of you looking for a work-from-home job have heard about freelancer.com, and you might have even created an account on that website, but that is the biggest mistake you will ever make.
+I am sure most of you who are looking for a work-from-home job have heard about freelancer.com, and you might have even created an account on that website.
+Unfortunately, that is the biggest mistake you will ever make in your quest for occupational independence.
 Let me tell you why.

-At times you may have downloaded some very good software, and in your excitement, forgotten to read the terms and conditions and just skipped to the button that says “I agree.”
-Well honestly, I never regretted clicking that button until I joined Freelancer.
-Its terms and conditions are a trap, and you should know exactly what they mean before you sign up for it.
-I worked on that website for a year as a seller and a buyer, and let me tell you, it screwed me up in both the cases.
+At times you may have downloaded some very good software, and in your excitement, you may have forgotten to read the terms and conditions and just skipped to the button that says “I agree.”
+Honestly, I never regretted clicking that button until I joined Freelancer.
+Its terms and conditions are a trap, and you should know exactly what they mean before you sign up.

-This happened when I was a seller.
+This happened when I was hiring.
 I hired a person to make a website for me.
-It turned out that the entire profile of the person was fake: the picture and the name were of a girl, but when I communicated with the person I understood it was an Indian boy.
+It turned out that the entire profile of the person was fake: the picture and the name were a girl, but when I communicated with the person I understood it was an Indian boy.
 I was shocked that this popular website would allow anybody to make a profile on the website without any verification.
-Well, that is when I knew something was fishy.
+That's when I knew something was fishy.

 2. Payment and Fees

 Freelancer robs its users.
 Literally.
 They charge 10% of each payment you receive, and as if that isn’t enough, they charge a $5 fee for every project you accept.
-Many times I accepted an offer to work on a project, and the seller vanished without making a milestone payment or even explaining the work.
+Many times, I've accepted an offer to work on a project only to have the seller vanish without making a milestone payment or even explaining the work.
 I had to pay over $20 just because I accepted the project.
-They charge the seller once the project is over, and the buyer, putting it directly, gets only 30% of how much they actually quote to the seller.
-The imaginary Freelancer fee is worse than that of Paypal.

 3. Customer Support